 So, how are you supposed to stop your team from complaining without ruining output or the customer experience?
 It’s not easy, but it is doable if you factor in the most significant scheduling issues and their solutions.
-Here are 4 ways businesses can tackle problematic shift patterns.
+Here are a few ways shift patterns can be tackled.

 Don’t Do It At The Last Minute

 Sometimes, a last-minute schedule is unavoidable because unforeseen circumstances rear their heads and you must react.
 In this case, there’s not much you can do other than tweak your plan at the last minute.
 However, doing it when there is plenty of time to organize is a no-no, and it’s bound to cause more problems than it solves.

 Firstly, showing the shift patterns to employees weeks in advance allows them to digest it.
 So, they can work out whether they are free or need to swap with a colleague because they have a family errand.
 Secondly, it makes the process more flexible.
 There are bound to be issues from your employees, and organizing a schedule in advance means that you can attempt to fix the problems.